vaeng/microrechner/README.md

 > _Note: did not include special instruction-set support for overflow checks on integer arithmetic operations in the base instruction set; overflow checks can be implemented in RISC-V branches_

-	+	Integer Register-Immediate Instructions:
+#### Integer Register-Immediate Instructions:
-  ADDI (Add imidiate): sign-extended 12-bit immediate to register rs1 (ADDI rd, rs1, 0)
+  - ADDI (Add imidiate): sign-extended 12-bit immediate to register rs1 (ADDI rd, rs1, 0)
-  SLTI (set less than immediate): "rd ? if rs1 < signextended immediate : 0;"
+  - SLTI (set less than immediate): "rd ? if rs1 < signextended immediate : 0;"
-  ANDI, ORI, XORI (logical operations): perform bitwise OP := AND, OR, and XOR; rd = rs1 OP sign-extended 12-bit immediate SRLI (logical right shift): zeros are shifted into the upper bits SRAI (arithmetic right shift): the original sign bit is copied into the vacated upper bits SLLI (logical left shift): zeros are shifted into the lower bits LUI (load upper immediate): used to build 32-bit constants, i.e. places the U-immediate value in the top 20 bits of the destination register rd, filling in the lowest 12 bits with zeros.
+  - ANDI, ORI, XORI (logical operations): perform bitwise OP := AND, OR, and XOR; rd = rs1 OP sign-extended 12-bit immediate
+  - SRLI (logical right shift): zeros are shifted into the upper bits
+  - SRAI (arithmetic right shift): the original sign bit is copied into the vacated upper bits
+  - SLLI (logical left shift): zeros are shifted into the lower bits
+  - LUI (load upper immediate): used to build 32-bit constants, i.e. places the U-immediate value in the top 20 bits of the destination register rd, filling in the lowest 12 bits with zeros.
-  AUIPC (add upper immediate to pc): is used to build pc-relative addresses
+  - AUIPC (add upper immediate to pc): is used to build pc-relative addresses

-	+ Integer Register-Register Operations:
+#### Integer Register-Register Operations:
-  ADD, SUB: addition of rs1 and rs2; rd = rs1 + rs2; ADD rd rs1 rs2
+  - ADD, SUB: addition of rs1 and rs2; rd = rs1 + rs2; ADD rd rs1 rs2
-  SLT, SLTU (signed, unsigned compares respectively): rd ? if rs1 < rs2 : 0;
+  - SLT, SLTU (signed, unsigned compares respectively): rd ? if rs1 < rs2 : 0;
-  AND, OR, XOR (perform bitwise logical)
+  - AND, OR, XOR (perform bitwise logical)
-  SLL, SRL, SRA (logical left, logical right, arithmetic right shifts): value in "rs1 shift rs2" NOP (Instruction) := ADDI x0, x0, 0 --> NOP for Pipeline "Bubbles"
+  - SLL, SRL, SRA (logical left, logical right, arithmetic right shifts): value in "rs1 shift rs2"
+  - NOP (Instruction) := ADDI x0, x0, 0 --> NOP for Pipeline "Bubbles"

 ### Control Transfer Instructions:

-  + Unconditional Jumps
+ #### Unconditional Jumps
-  JAL(jump and link): JAL stores the address of the instruction following the jump (pc+4) into register rd JALR (indirect jump instruction): see Implementation details in spec S.21
+  - JAL(jump and link): JAL stores the address of the instruction following the jump (pc+4) into register rd
+  - JALR (indirect jump instruction): see Implementation details in spec S.21

-  + TODO Conditional Jumps
+ #### Conditional Jumps
 Compare two registers and takes branch if true.
 12-bit B-immediate encodes signed offsets in multiples of 2 bytes.
 Offset is sign-extended and added to address of branch instruction.

-	BEQ (branch equal): takes branch if rs1 and rs2 are equal BNE (branch not equal): takes branch if rs1 and rs2 are not equal BLT (branch less than): takes branch if rs1 is less than rs2 BLTU (branch less than unsigned): takes branch if rs1 is less than rs2 but unsigned BGE (branch greater than): takes branch if rs1 is greater than rs2 BGEU (branch greater than unsigned): takes branch if rs1 is greater than rs2 but unsigned
+ - BEQ (branch equal): takes branch if rs1 and rs2 are equal
+ - BNE (branch not equal): takes branch if rs1 and rs2 are not equal
+ - BLT (branch less than): takes branch if rs1 is less than rs2
+ - BLTU (branch less than unsigned): takes branch if rs1 is less than rs2 but unsigned
+ - BGE (branch greater than): takes branch if rs1 is greater than rs2
+ - BGEU (branch greater than unsigned): takes branch if rs1 is greater than rs2 but unsigned

-### Load/Store
+#### Load/Store
-	from := from memory
-	LW: loads 32bit value f m into _rd_
+ - LW: loads 32bit value from memory into _rd_
-	SW: stores 32bit value from low bit of _rs2_ to memory 4byte boundary
+ - SW: stores 32bit value from low bit of _rs2_ to memory 4byte boundary

-### Environment Call and Breakpoints:
+#### Environment Call and Breakpoints:

 > _Note:SYSTEM instructions are used to access system functionality that might require privileged ac- cess and are encoded using the I-type instruction format_

-  ECALL: Service request to the execution environment (normal CALL)
+  - ECALL: Service request to the execution environment (normal CALL)
-  EBREAK: Instruction is used to return control to a debugging environment.
+  - EBREAK: Instruction is used to return control to a debugging environment.
 (Normal BREAK)

 In = {}
 NIn = {}